grant-trowbridge/grant-trowbridge.github.io/_posts/2025-11-24-Journey-to-OSCP.md

 ## The Proving Grounds

 I allowed myself some time to focus on other topics I wanted to learn.
 I dabbled in some C# YouTube courses to try and understand the brushes with DotNET I experienced while using PowerShell at work.
 I began to learn about the Windows API and things quickly became complicating and frustrating.
 I later learned that it is better to approach the API through C before attempting unmanaged function declaration and marshaling.
 I was hesitant to invest more time into C, and knew OSCP remained in the back of my mind.
 This time around I wanted things to be different.
 Coursework wasn't going to save me, I needed repetition.
 I had previously heard of [TJ Null's Proving Grounds List](https://docs.google.com/spreadsheets/u/1/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/htmlview) after my first OSCP attempt but I was just too eager to jump back into the PEN-200 labs and didn't consider it seriously.
-I recognized this thinking was a grave mistake, and purchased my Proving Grounds access on March 21st 2025.
+I recognized this thinking was a grave mistake, and purchased my Proving Grounds access on February 20th 2025.

 ### Effective Note Taking